ebelingGWEIV/ebelingGWEIV/README.md

 I feel that my undergraduate education best suits me for focusing on the security of operations and IoT devices.
 I have yet to do a side project related to cyber security, but as I find the time to work through [HackTheBox](https://www.hackthebox.eu/), [TryHackMe](https://tryhackme.com/), or find something related to embedded security to work on, I will talk about that here.

+#### IT/IS

+My first venture into technology was actually in IT.
+In highschool I spent half of my junior year at a trade school working towards my A+ certification.
+Much of what I learned had to do with computer repair, help desk services, and how to be an administrator for Windows XP, Vista, and 7 computers.
+That year I laerned a lot about computers; which has helped me navigate and understand advanced computing concepts, translate what I've learned in embedded sysmtes into RTOS and standard operating systems, and be a better communicator when it comes to technology.
+More directly, I am very adept at trouble shooting and performing PC and technology repairs because of the training I received.

 ### Class Projects